oracle official Web Site ManualiOracle.it

 Topic (*) : DBA

-We want to do a query that show how many space are used in the tablespaces that we have in our instance.
+We want to do a query that show how many space is used in the tablespaces that we have in our instance.

 This query must be suitable in Oracle 8, 8i, 9i and 10g.